Welcome the continuing series on using Jekyll. In this tutorial we are going to go through how you can validate your link and image references.

 htmlproofer ./_site/ --only-4xx

-The –only4xx parameter above tell it to only reports errors for links that fall within the 4xx status code range.
+The --only4xx parameter above tell it to only reports errors for links that fall within the 4xx status code range.
 This would capture not found (404) and not authorized (401) errors but would ignore 500 internal server errors.
-The reason
+The reason to

 You will now get a report of any broken links or image tags.
 Since html-proofer is evaluating the Jekyll output, you may need to look at some of the include or layout file to fix links.